todogroup/osposurvey/2020/Notes for time series analysis.md

 What kinds of tools does your company use to manage open source code repositories?
 >2020, Separated GitLab from other vendor's paid version

+What are the top three ways your company would benefit from an open source program?
+(Choose three)
+>For the question asked of those with no plans for an OSPO, we forgot to change the wording of the "culture change" choice in 2019.
+That has been updated in 2020.